helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ## Detailed Explanation

 - *Minimum Distance* is defined as less than 8 resolution 11 hexes apart.
-This is the established distance that determines whether or not a hotspots may witness each other's beacons.
+This is the established distance that determines whether or not hotspots may witness each other's beacons.
 - *Redundant Coverage* is defined as hotspots that are less than *Minimum Distance* apart.
 - *Desired Redundancy* is defined as the maximun number of witnesses to a beacon, 14.
 - *Invalidation Reason* witnesses are invalidated with invalidation reason 'Redundant Coverage'